|Dr. Robert J. Dranoff|

 Previously, Reilly also spent time as a special events assistant at the American Heart Association and as the Director of Athletic Communications at Dowling College.

 A graduate of Ithaca College with a bachelor's degree in Sports Management, Reilly also obtained her master's degree in public administration from Dowling.
-Reilly currently reside in East Islip, N.Y. with her husband, Ryan, and son, Ryan Joseph.
+Reilly currently reside in Oakdale, N.Y. with her husband, Ryan, and sons, Ryan Joseph and Logan.